 I’ve had the honor of interviewing more than 80 executives who embraced the challenges and opportunities that come with leading an anniversary campaign.
 They have openly shared lessons learned about what worked, what didn’t, and why.

-Here are 10 things to consider as you plan a successful corporate anniversary campaign:
+Here are 10 things to consider as you plan a successful corporate anniversary campaign strategy:

 Start planning early